 “I'm not a trained photographer.
-In the fall of 2015 I used my little 5S iPhone to take photos that mattered to me, with no intent to do anything with them.
+In the fall of 2015 I used my iPhone 5s to take photos that mattered to me, with no intent to do anything with them.
 Through my interest to help a little girl in Cuba, I considered what I could sell.
-My first thought was homemade toothpaste, but my recipe didn't come out for mass production.
-Then I looked into making an all-natural tallow lotion, but I wasn’t able to find a local grass-fed farmer for a supply.
+My first thought was homemade toothpaste, but my recipe didn't work for mass production.
+Then I looked into making an all-natural tallow skin lotion, but I wasn’t able to find a supply from a local grass-fed farmer.
 Through my own faith journey, deepening and reconnecting my faith, reading the bible and prayer, I was compelled to take photos of crosses.
-Months later the thought came to me to turn my photos into cards.
-I had come back from visiting my cousin in Colorado, still taking photos of crosses, and I wanted to send her a cross thank-you card.
-All I found were pastel, lacy, foo-foo cards of crosses.
-I wanted a card that was real.
-I thought maybe the photos could be the vehicle to help the little girl I met in Cuba.
-And that is how I got started.”

 Born in Macon, Missouri, Amy's roots run deep throughout Missouri.
-She has lived in Macon, Fayette, Bolivar, Springfield, Columbia and Kansas City, Missouri.
+She's lived in Macon, Fayette, Bolivar, Springfield, Columbia and Kansas City, Missouri.
 She began her career in human resources and moved to Kansas City in 2000 for professional opportunity.
 Amy has held senior level human resources leadership positions during her 20 plus years of experience in the private sector.
 She received her Bachelors’ degree in Business from Missouri State University, and Masters in Human Resources Management from Webster University.
-Prior to starting her own company, Arbor Grove, LLC in 2014, Bretall was Senior Vice President, HR Manager at Arvest Bank, for the Kansas City market.
-Arbor Grove provides consulting services to help people, employees, and organizations grow and develop.
+Prior to starting her own company, Arbor Grove, LLC in 2014, Amy was Senior Vice President, HR Director at Arvest Bank, for the Kansas City market.